rhte2023-argo-rollouts/ocp-cluster-setup/README.md

 # Openshift Cluster Setup

-This repository collects the required information and procedures to setup an Openshift cluster in order to run a Argo Rollouts laboratory.
+This repository collects the required information and procedures to setup an Openshift cluster in order to run an Argo Rollouts laboratory.

 ## Prerequisites